 In People v.
-Jamal Trulove, Mr. Zilversmit obtained a reversal of Trulove’s murder conviction and sentence of 50 years to life.
+Jamal Trulove, Mr. Zilversmit obtained a reversal of Trulove's murder conviction and sentence of 50 years to life.
 At his new trial, Trulove was acquitted and exonerated.
 He then sued the police for framing him and was awarded $13 million.
-Trulove paid tribute to Mr. Zilversmit and his trial lawyers in an article and by tattooing the names of all his lawyers on his torso [link to photo].
+Trulove paid tribute to Mr. Zilversmit and his trial lawyers in an article and by tattooing the names of all his lawyers on his torso.

 In People v.
 Tom, Mr. Zilversmit obtained the reversal of a vehicular manslaughter conviction where the prosecutor improperly used Mr. Tom's silence as proof of his guilt.
 Although the California Supreme Court initially ruled against Mr. Tom, the Court sent the case back to the Court of Appeal, and Mr. Zilversmit convinced that Court to reverse the conviction.
 Mr. Tom's case was later dismissed.
 The case was reported here, here, and here.

 In United States v.
-Baires Reyes, Mr. Zilversmit successfully argued that the "independent source" exception to warrant requirement did not extend to items that had been removed from house before warrant was subsequently obtained.
-The oral argument itself can be viewed here.
+Baires Reyes, Mr. Zilversmit successfully argued that the "independent source" exception to the warrant requirement did not extend to items that had been removed from house before warrant was subsequently obtained.
+The Court reversed the robbery conviction and all charges were later dismissed.
+The oral argument can be viewed here.

 In Dow v.
-Virga, Mr. Zilversmit successfully argued [link https://jonathanturley.org/2013/09/09/ninth-circuit-reverses-federal-judge-who-ruled-that-false-statement-of-prosecutor-in-closing-argument-was-harmless/ ] a federal writ of habeas of habeas corpus where the prosecutor lied to the jury about what occurred at the line up.
-The Ninth Circuit Court of Appeals ruled that the state court had unreasonably denied Dow’s appeal, and reversed Dow’s conviction.
+Virga, Mr. Zilversmit successfully argued a federal writ of habeas corpus based on prosecutorial misconduct where the prosecutor lied to the jury about what occurred at the line up.
+The Ninth Circuit Court of Appeals ruled that the state court had unreasonably denied Dow's appeal, and reversed Dow's conviction.
 His case was later dismissed.
-The oral argument itself can be heard here [link https://www.ca9.uscourts.gov/media/view.php?pk_id=0000010418 ].
+The oral argument can be heard here.

 In People v.
-Brown, Mr. Zilversmit is successfully expanding the reach of the new statute which eliminated the felony murder rule. [link https://www.sfchronicle.com/local-politics/article/Golden-Gate-Bridge-death-Breed-s-brother-might-14820523.php# ]
+Brown, Mr. Zilversmit's representation resulted in expanding the reach of the new statute that eliminated the felony murder rule (S.B.
+1437, Penal Code Sec.
+1170.95).

-In In re Marcus W., Mr. Zilversmit successfully brought a writ to establish that juveniles in transfer hearings have the right to challenge the reliability of the evidence presented, and that transfer hearings must be based only on reliable evidence.
-Mr. Zilversmit successfully kept Marcus in juvenile court and later won his acquittal of murder charges [link https://www.sfgate.com/bayarea/article/Teen-acquitted-in-fatal-S-F-shooting-2760170.php].
+In re Marcus W., Mr. Zilversmit successfully brought a writ to establish that juveniles in transfer hearings have the right to challenge the reliability of the evidence presented, and that transfer hearings must be based only on reliable evidence.
+Mr. Zilversmit successfully kept Marcus in juvenile court and later won his acquittal of murder charges.
 It was the first published opinion reversing a transfer decision in San Francisco in almost twenty years.

 In Lim v.
-Superior Court, Mr. Zilversmit won a writ of mandamus [link https://appellatecases.courtinfo.ca.gov/search/case/dockets.cfm?dist=0&doc_id=1795772&doc_no=S064030&request_token=NiIwLSIkTkg%2FW1BRSCNdXE5IUFA0UDxbJSNeRzlTMCAgCg%3D%3D ] in the California Supreme Court which ordered the San Francisco Superior Court to dismiss his client's misdemeanor case due to a double jeopardy violation.
+Superior Court, Mr. Zilversmit won a writ of mandamus in the California Supreme Court which ordered the San Francisco Superior Court to dismiss his client's misdemeanor case due to a double jeopardy violation.

 In People v.
-Brown, Mr. Zilversmit won a motion for new trial on the murder charge in the Golden Gate Bridge murder case [link http://www.fogcityjournal.com/news_in_brief/napoleon_brown_retrial_060311.shtml ].
+Brown, Mr. Zilversmit won a motion for new trial on the murder charge in the Golden Gate Bridge murder case.
 The grant of a new trial was upheld on appeal.

 In People v.
 Podaras, Mr. Zilversmit won a misdemeanor appeal in an alleged assault case at a dog park.
 After winning the appeal, Mr. Zilversmit won a motion to dismiss the charges.
-Eventually, Mr. Podaras was also exonerated [link https://www.law.umich.edu/special/exoneration/Pages/casedetail.aspx?caseid=5127 ].
+Eventually, Mr. Podaras was also exonerated.

 In United States v.
-Rubalcaba et al, Mr. Zilversmit took on the FBI’s investigation of a prison gang and filed a motion to dismiss the charges based upon the government informant’s complicity in murder and drug trafficking.
-The case was reported here [link https://www.sfgate.com/crime/article/Prison-gang-case-puts-role-of-FBI-informants-2547459.php ], and here [link https://www.sfgate.com/crime/article/Prison-gang-case-puts-role-of-FBI-informants-2547459.php ].
+Rubalcaba et al, Mr. Zilversmit took on the FBI's investigation of a prison gang and filed a motion to dismiss the charges based upon the government informant's complicity in murder and drug trafficking.
+The case was reported here, and here.

-Mr. Zilversmit also obtained a hearing into allegations of juror misconduct in the Dorothea Puente case, in which Mrs. Puente was convicted of several counts of murder in connection with seven bodies found buried behind her Sacramento boarding house. [link http://www.berkeleydailyplanet.com/issue/2002-06-05/article/12436?headline=Woman-convicted-of-killing-three-tenants-may-be-let-go-from-prison--The-Associated-Press- ].
+Mr. Zilversmit also obtained a hearing into allegations of juror misconduct in re Dorothea Puente case, in which Mrs. Puente was convicted of several counts of murder in connection with seven bodies found buried behind her Sacramento boarding house.

-Mr. Zilversmit also successfully appealed a writ of habeas corpus to the Ninth Circuit Court of Appeals, obtaining a reversal of a San Francisco murder conviction. [link https://law.justia.com/cases/federal/appellate-courts/F3/332/587/550438/ ].
+In Ho vs. Carey Mr. Zilversmit also successfully appealed a writ of habeas corpus to the Ninth Circuit Court of Appeals, obtaining a reversal of a San Francisco murder conviction.

 US Supreme Court